 Washington University neurosurgeons are among the first in the nation to use an MRI-guided, high-intensity laser probe designed especially for the treatment of “difficult to access” or surgically inoperable brain tumors.
-Called the Monteris NeuroBlate® System, the technology is FDA-approved for neurosurgical procedures.

-At Washington University, use of this technology was pioneered by neurosurgeon Eric Leuthardt, MD, Director of the Brain Laser Center and Director of the Center for Innovation in Neuroscience and Technology.
+At Washington University, use of this technology was pioneered by neurosurgeon Eric Leuthardt, MD, director of the Brain Laser Center and director of the Center for Innovation in Neuroscience and Technology.

-The Monteris NeuroBlate® system utilizes a high-intensity laser probe to destroy cancer cells deep within the brain.
+The system utilizes a high-intensity laser probe to destroy cancer cells deep within the brain.
 Typically, tumors are in hard-to-reach regions of the brain such as the basal ganglia, thalamus and insula, although patients with cancer in other areas may also be considered for a number of clinical reasons.

-The hallmark of Monteris system is its ability to use magnetic resonance imaging (MRI) to precisely target laser-generated heat directly into a tumor to destroy cancer cells.
+The hallmark of the system is its ability to use magnetic resonance imaging (MRI) to precisely target laser-generated heat directly into a tumor to destroy cancer cells.
 The procedure leaves surrounding healthy brain tissue undamaged.

 Several types of brain tumors can be treated with the Monteris system: